-The Ealy House Museum’s caretakers wanted to improve the environment inside their historic structure but they didn’t want to use exterior storms because the house, which is on the National Register of Historic Places, had never had any.
-They began a search that eventually yielded an unexpected solution: interior window inserts.
+The Ealy House Museum caretakers wanted to improve the environment inside their historic structure.
+They knew exterior storms would help, didn’t want to use them because the house, which is on the National Register of Historic Places, had never had any.
+So began a search that eventually yielded an unexpected solution: interior window inserts.

 The Ealy House was built by a prosperous farming family of German descent who moved from Pennsylvania to New Albany, Ohio in 1860.
 The interior is almost exclusively walnut and the exterior made of brick in a style that exhibited the transition from Greek Revival to Italianate.

 Only two families ever lived in the home before it became a museum.
 Neither the home nor museum changed much, making it a remarkably intact example of mid-nineteenth century living and Christina and George Ealy’s vision.
-In all that time, no one installed exterior storms on the beautiful old growth wood windows to guard against Ohio winters.
+In all that time, no one installed exterior storms on the beautiful old growth wood windows, leaving the frames great condition, but leaving the house with nothing to guard against Ohio winters.

-The caretakers of what is now a house museum loved its authenticity.
+The caretakers of the house museum love its authenticity.
 But heating and cooling a house that has never had insulation or storms was an expensive proposition.

 After learning about Indow interior inserts, they purchased 31 Indow panels for all of the home’s windows from their Indow dealer for the Columbus area, Todd Tamburino of Green Home Ohio.
 The inserts can’t be seen from the outside and even from the inside, they’re nearly invisible.